 - experts on nuclear science and medicine

-Our consultative committees in Kimba and Hawker act as conduits between the department and local communities.
-The Economic Working Groups aim to ensure the communities are best placed to maximise economic opportunities.
+Our consultative committees and Economic Working Groups act as conduits between the department and local communities.

 Connect with us